Ajeets6/Velo/README.md

 Velo is a local-first physics tutor with a React frontend and a small Node API.
 It requires no login or API key.

+## Development with GPT-5.6

+GPT-5.6 was used as an AI development assistant while building Velo.
+It helped turn product requirements into implementation plans, write and refine the React frontend and Node API, investigate defects, and create and review automated tests.
+Its suggestions were validated against the repository and the application was tested as part of the normal development workflow.

+GPT-5.6 is a development aid, not a runtime dependency.
+Velo still runs locally without a login or API key, and users can independently choose one of the supported model providers for tutoring and visualization features.

 ## Run locally

 ```bash